Fried Tofu with Salted Egg

 Preparation

-1. Cut tofu into small square pieces
+1. Cut tofu into small square pieces.

-4. Grind egg yolks thoroughly
+4. Grind the egg yolks thoroughly until smooth.

 Serve